AlexxNB/tinro/README.md

 ### Guarded routes

-You may protect routes from beeing loaded just using Svelte's logic like `{#if}` statement:
+You may protect routes from being loaded just using Svelte's logic like `{#if}` statement:

 ```html
 {#if user.authed}